-Civil liberties are quite restricted in Myanmar, but this is true for all citizens Freedom of movement is very limited.
+Civil liberties are quite restricted for all citizens in Myanmar.
+Freedom of movement and access to public space for women is very limited.
 As noted in the physical integrity section, women’s freedom of movement is disproportionately curtailed by the threat of violence, particularly from the military.
-However, all citizens need a passport from the Ministry of Home Affairs and a departure form from the Ministry of Immigration and Population to travel outside the country.
-The government also hinders or restricts international travel for young women under the age of 25, in part to address the problem of human trafficking.According to the US Department of State, the government also controls the movement of all Muslim Rohingyas (men and women), who are not considered to be citizens.
+The Government also hinders or restricts international travel for young women under the age of 25, partly to address the problem of human trafficking.According to the US Department of State, the government also controls the movement of all Muslim Rohingyas (men and women), who are not considered to be citizens.

 BBC (n.d.)
-Burma Country Profile, available at http://news.bbc.co.uk/1/hi/world/europe/country_profiles/1300003.stm, accessed 13 March 2011.
+‘Burma Country Profile’, http://news.bbc.co.uk/1/hi/world/europe/country_profiles/1300003.stm, accessed March 2014.

 Burma Lawyer’s Council (n.d.)
-A grim perspective for Burmese of women, available at http://www.socwatch.org/node/11603, accessed March 2014.
+‘A grim perspective for Burmese of women’, http://www.socwatch.org/node/11603, accessed March 2014.

 CEDAW (United Nations Committee on the Elimination of Discrimination against Women) (1999), Consideration of Reports Submitted by States Parties Under Article 18 of the Convention on the Elimination of All Forms of Discrimination against Women: Myanmar, Initial Report of States Parties, CEDAW/C/MMR/1, CEDAW, New York, NY.